 At the end of each month, look over your expenditure to see if they are matching up to your budget.
 If they are not, determine if you need to work harder to stick to your plan, or if you need to rework your budget to reflect your actual spending.

 While identifying your monthly expenses you may realize that there seems to be more money going out than is recorded.
 That is because every family has spending “leakage” – little expenses that are not accounted for but add up.

 TIP: Recording your expenses for two or three month will give you a better estimate of monthly expenses.
 This is not easy, and there will times when you forget.
 But knowing how much you need to cover all your expenses is an important step towards your financial safety and independence.

-Click here to download a version of this form that you can print.
+Use the form below to calculate your budget or click here to download a version of this form that you can print.